nicolas-steenhout/artjourney/_posts/2025-11-03-how-to-get-started.md

 **You do not need a million colors**.
 It's tempting to buy all the colors.
 Yes it is.
 But you want to avoid GAS - Gear Acquisition Syndrome.
 You're better off starting with a dozen colors and learn to mix them than go with 24, 36, or even more colors.

 If you buy a premade set, like the Cotman sketcher pocket set, you'll have the basics.
 It's a "split primary", with a few colors.
 Primary colors are red, yellow, and blue (well, it's not exactly that but you can think of it that way).
 Colors come in "cold" and "warm" (this is a whole other topic I'm not going to explore for now, just take my word for it, and look it up if you want more info).
 So a split primary means you get one each of a warm and a cold yellow, red, and blue.
-Then you can add some earth towns (beige, brown, etc).
+Then you can add some earth tones (beige, brown, etc).
 You might have "convenience" colors - like greens.

 In theory, you could mix all the colors with a yellow, a red, and a blue!